rolling-scopes-school/js-fe-course-en/tasks/technical-screening/README.md

 **Redistribution**.
 At the administration’s discretion, a redistribution would take place.
 Students from the wait-list will participate in it.

-## Interview topics:
+## Interview Topics

-- OOP basics.
+- Basics of OOP.
-- Basic data structures (array, linked list, stack, queue, tree, hash table, etc).
+- Basic data structures and their organization (array, list, stack, queue, tree, hash table, etc.).
-- Being able to solve easy JavaScript tasks.
-[Examples](https://www.codewars.com/kata/search/javascript?q=&r[]=-7&tags=Algorithms&beta=false).
+- Ability to implement a fairly simple algorithm in JavaScript.
+[Example tasks](https://www.codewars.com/kata/search/javascript?q=&r[]=-7&tags=Algorithms&beta=false)
-- Basic searching and sorting algorithms.
+- Basic sorting and searching algorithms.
-- Binary number.
+- Binary number system.
-- HTML/CSS basics:
-    - Display attributes' values.
+- **Several questions on tasks solved in stage#1**
-    - Weight of selectors.
+- Basics of HTML/CSS:
+  - Display attribute values
-    - Pseudo-classes, pseudo-elements.
+  - Selector weights
+  - Pseudo-classes and pseudo-elements
-    - Box model.
+  - Box model
-    - em vs rem.
+  - em vs rem, relative and absolute values
-    - Positioning: document flow, position attributes' values, overflow, z-index.
+  - Positioning: document flow, position property, overflow, and z-index
-    - Flexbox.
+  - Flexbox
-    - Grid.
+  - Grid
-- JS basics:
+  - ...
+- Basics of JS:
-    - Data types.
+  - Data types
-    - Variables.
-    - Type conversions.
+  - Variables
-    - Basic operators.
+  - Number methods
+  - String methods & String templates
+  - Ternary, Nullish Coalescing, Optional Chaining, and Logical Operators – Syntax and Use Cases
+  - Switch case - examples where it can be useful
+  - Loops - for, while, do while
+  - Be able to discover cases of implicit data types conversion into boolean, string, number
-    - Comparisons.
+  - Type conversions
-    - Loops.
+  - Strict comparison
-    - if, if else, switch.

 ## What should a student do in case of an unsuccessful interview